 March 2017 - The Vikings were Indo-European people from Scandinavia (modern Denmark, Norway and Sweden), who began around the 400s AD to make frequent raids by boat into Europe, even going into the Mediterranean Sea and raiding Sicily and southern Italy.
 The Vikings started to attack the Atlantic coast of southern France around 400 AD, and also the eastern coast of England.

 In 860 AD, another branch of Vikings migrated south-east into Russia to trade with Constantinople.
 A large Viking fleet attacked Constantinople in 860, and though they couldn't get past the walls of the city, they plundered many rich monasteries outside the walls.
 In Russia, the Vikings gradually mixed with the Slavs who were living there and founded the country of Russia.
 Together, the Slavs and the Vikings took their boats down the Dnieper river to the Black Sea, where they traded with people further east along the Silk Road like the Samanids.
-The Vikings sold furs and wool, and possibly horses, to the Samanids, and the Samanids sold the Vikings silk from China, and steel from India and Central Asia, which the Vikings took home and made into excellent swords to sell in Europe.
+The Vikings sold furs and wool cloth, and possibly horses, to the Samanids, and the Samanids sold the Vikings silk from China, and steel from India and Central Asia, which the Vikings took home and made into excellent swords to sell in Europe.

 By 1000 AD, some of the Vikings settled in northern France, where they were called the Normans, or Northmen, and the area where they settled is still called Normandy.
-Here they also converted to Christianity, and Matilda and William built their churches.
+Here the Normans also converted to Christianity, and Matilda and William built their churches.
 In 1066 AD, William and his Normans conquered England in addition to their land in France.